In-person presentations and virtual requests accepted!

 (45 minutes)

-Use cardboard and craft supplies to build your own satellite, then use the Physics Toolbox measurement suite on your phone to test how well your design can withstand simulated space weather!
+Use cardboard and craft supplies to build your own satellite, then test how well your design can withstand simulated space weather!

 Standards